CrunchyData/postgres-operator/docs/content/references/crd.md

     <tbody><tr>
         <td><b>dynamicConfiguration</b></td>
         <td>object</td>
-        <td></td>
+        <td>Patroni dynamic configuration settings.
+Changes to this value will be automatically reloaded without validation.
+Changes to certain PostgreSQL parameters cause PostgreSQL to restart.
+More info: https://patroni.readthedocs.io/en/latest/SETTINGS.html</td>
         <td>false</td>
       </tr><tr>
         <td><b>leaderLeaseDurationSeconds</b></td>
         <td>integer</td>
         <td>TTL of the cluster leader lock.
-"Think of it as the length of time before initiation of the automatic failover process."</td>
+"Think of it as the length of time before initiation of the automatic failover process."
+Changing this value causes PostgreSQL to restart.</td>
         <td>false</td>
       </tr><tr>
         <td><b>port</b></td>
         <td>integer</td>
-        <td>The port on which Patroni should listen.</td>
+        <td>The port on which Patroni should listen.
+Changing this value causes PostgreSQL to restart.</td>
         <td>false</td>
       </tr><tr>
         <td><b>syncPeriodSeconds</b></td>
         <td>integer</td>
         <td>The interval for refreshing the leader lock and applying dynamicConfiguration.
-Must be less than leaderLeaseDurationSeconds.</td>
+Must be less than leaderLeaseDurationSeconds.
+Changing this value causes PostgreSQL to restart.</td>
         <td>false</td>
       </tr></tbody>
 </table>